aiot-lab/HKU-COMP3230A-Tutorialabs/C-basic/05-c-string.md

 # C String process
 String processing is always a common task in programming, and especially in a commandline interface.
-This document aims to introduce how to process a string in C, including string copy, string compare, string concatenate, string length, string to integer, and integer to string.
+This document aims to introduce how to process a string in C, including:

+0) Basic concepts and how to -
+1) use string.h head file to get string length, copy, compare and split.
+2) use a format string
+3) convert error num/signal num to a readable message.

 How to use this document:
 1. For C beginners, please read the document from top to bottom, and try to understand the code and run the code by yourselves.
 For more other details about C, you can visit any C tutorial website, like [w3school](https://www.w3schools.com/c/index.php) or send your questions to TAs.